jgon91/centralcoast/docs/Database_Documentation.md

-	equipment_type					EquipmentType identification number - FOREIGN KEY note                            One brief note about the machine - VARCHAR(250) photo										Path to the picture -  URL(200)
+	equipment_type					EquipmentType identification number - FOREIGN KEY note                            One brief note about the machine - VARCHAR(250) photo										Path to the picture -  URL(200) beacon 							Beacon that is associated with this machine - INT FOREIGN KEY

 Implements
 	manufacturer_model			Model identification number - INT FOREIGN KEY